 Located in the Roanoke River and Tar-Pamlico River basins, Halifax County is one of the largest counties in North Carolina, encompassing an area of approximately 722 square miles.
 The county enjoys a picturesque agricultural landscape and a rich cultural heritage.
-In Tillery, where a group of African Americans resettled after the Civil War, home sites and a museum still stand, and in the town of Halifax visitors can see well-preserved Colonial Era buildings.
+In Tillery, where a group of African Americans resettled after the Civil War, home sites and a museum still stand, and in the town of Halifax, visitors can see well-preserved Colonial Era buildings.
 The schools and community college are major employers, as is the health care industry based at Halifax Regional Medical Center.
-The hospital is home to the state’s first federally quality health center co-located in an emergency department.
+The hospital is home to the state’s first federally qualified health center co-located in an emergency department.

 Obesity Reduction in Halifax and Beaufort Counties